ReadyResearchers-2023-24/Peyton_Kelly_Artifact/README.md

 ## Introduction

 > This project is a Django application that provides a simple way to lock down a website to a specific IP address.
 It is intended to be used as a security measure for websites that are not intended to be accessed by the general public.
 Work in progress.
 The project is currently in the early stages of development.
-IP Lock will secure databases and provide IP authentication for the user.
+This project will secure databases and provide IP authentication for the user.

 ## Motivation